nvdla/doc/doc/ias/unit_description.rst

  +-------------+-------------+-------------+-------------+-------------+

 The output sequence of Winograd convolution is similar to direct convolution.

-Some difference of Winograd:
+Some differences of Winograd:

 -  For Winograd operation, the output width and height shall be divisible by 4.
 It’s a mandatory requirement.
 It’s for special scan